jsphpl/laravan/README.md

 Ansible needs to be installed on your **local machine** from which you're going to provision your servers and deploy your Laravel apps.
 Install instructions: [http://docs.ansible.com/ansible/latest/intro_installation.html](http://docs.ansible.com/ansible/latest/intro_installation.html)

 ### 2. Prepare Server
-Boot up a fresh Ubuntu 18.04 (virtual) machine.
+Boot up a fresh Ubuntu 18.04 machine.
 Set up ssh keys for the root user and make sure you can log in from your local machine.

 The target machine needs to have `python` (v2) installed in order to be provisioned by Ansible.